cde-ev/cdedb2/doc/source/Development_Tooling.rst

 Tooling
 =======

-The development environment is described in :doc:`Development_Setup`, however the CdEDB also has several specialised utility scripts, which can be found in the ``bin`` subdirectory.
+The development environment is described in :doc:`Development_Environment`, however the CdEDB also has several specialised utility scripts, which can be found in the ``bin`` subdirectory.